-Computer Technology Review recently published one of the most complete chronicles of Dr. Roger Billings’ science and technology career in this “spotlight”.
+Computer Technology Review published one of the most complete chronicles of Dr. Roger Billings’ science and technology career in this “spotlight”.

 Dr. Billings and his team at WideBand Corporation were selected by the US Army for a Phase II Small Business Innovation Research (SBIR) Contract.
 Dr. Billings was the Principle Investigator and Chief Scientist on the project.